GJZwiers/regexbuilder/README.md

 ```

 ### Templates
 Templates are useful to separate concerns between a pattern's structure and values.
-You can name any part.

-Any word in the template will be substituted with the values of the corresponding key in the data.
+You can name any part of a template string.
+Any word in it will be substituted with the values of the corresponding key in the data.
 Arrays in the data will be joined to a sequence of alternates (or a custom sequence if you define a custom separator):
 ```typescript
     .settings({
         template: '(?:expiration_statement)[: ]+(day-month-year)'